OpenSoundQueue/OpenSoundQueue/README.md

    Make sure to navigate to the project root directory before running this command, as it is relative to the root of the project.

-    ```batch
-    .\setup.bat
-    ```
-   Make sure to navigate to the project root directory before running this command, as it is relative to the root of the project.

 4. **Follow the Web Installer Instructions:**

    After executing the installation script, a web installer will launch in your default web browser.
 Follow the